Yegor-men/tracetorch/README.md

 installed for the example, and that you've either installed traceTorch from PyPI or as an editable installation.

-The current examples are unfortunately rather limited: `mnist/` with `monotonic.py` for rate-coded classification on the entire image and `nonmonotonic.py` for sequential MNIST with an adjustable kernel size. `byte_lm/` is a personal project on a byte level language model training on wikitext-103 and `BirdCLEF+2026/` is a similarly experimental project on the BirdCLEF+2026 dataset.
+The current examples are unfortunately rather limited: `mnist/` with `monotonic.py` for rate-coded classification on the entire image and `nonmonotonic.py` for shuffled sequential MNIST with an adjustable kernel size. `byte_lm/` is a personal project on a byte level language model training on wikitext-103 and `BirdCLEF+2026/` is a similarly experimental project on the BirdCLEF+2026 dataset.

 ## Authors